 He looked back out over the rooftops.
 In the distance he could see the lights of the rich flashing up to the sky.
 At their centre the prime minister’s home glowed like a fallen star into a murky underwater ravine.
 No doubt people were laughing and dancing and chatting away in there, drinking till their stomachs could take no more drink and until they were too inane to stand on two strong feet.
 Guards would be patrolling the streets around it and the roofs above, watching for any passing rioters that may decide to pop by.
 In a city such as this an event like that wouldn’t surprise most people.
 And just down the road the parliamentary buildings and the churches were closing up to sleep silent, safe in the knowledge that their god had long abandoned them and knowing in their darkest hearts that they really did deserve it.
 Meanwhile the poor starved in their homes, hoping someone would just lend them a crumb of anything, even if it was the muck off their streets.
 If you were to travel to the slum areas of the city you would find the nicest, cleanest, barrenest place ever on the planet.
 This is because everything there, including the buildings, the muck on the street, the stray animals and even the occupants, have been eaten due to relentless starvation.

 Mort rubbed his aching wrist with his free hand, looking out to the city he owned.
 Then, with a swift tern of his heels, he ran off, free running across the rooftop and jumping down a flight of fire stairs.
 He leapt over the edge and landed feet first in the side alley, recoiling from the fall and recovering like a black cat at midnight that was somehow humanoid and wearing a skull mask.
 He took a second to recover.
 He wasn’t as young as he used to be.
-His ageing legs could make jumps like that anymore.
+His ageing legs couldn't make jumps like that anymore.
 Then he was off, running out of the alley and down the street, heading for his target with haste and alertness.

 He reached Marion’s Street after a minute of sprinting and spotting his target.
 At the far end of the third dark alleyway a man was kneeling, wearing a ragged beatnik hoodie and looking through a leathery pink purse.
 The purse was not his by the way.
 He was clearly a man who was down on his luck and had dropped to the level of taking forcefully from others.
 Usually he may be forgiven for such an act, but the fact he possibly held a knife to the ladies throat made his act indefensible.
 Still, he had to be sure that’s what happened.
 He would play it the usual way he did. he would ask the questions and make the answers come out.